Joaopdiniz/network_provision_camunda_case/README.md

 This project was created as a technical exercise using Camunda 8 and Python.

-The idea is to simulate a simple telecom service provisioning process.

-The process receives information about a customer request, sends the task to a Python worker, and then decides what should happen depending on the result.
+The goal is to simulate a simple telecom service provisioning process.
+The process receives information about a customer request, sends a service task to a Python worker, and then decides the next step based on the provisioning result.

-The project runs locally using Camunda 8 Run.
+The project was developed and tested locally using Camunda 8 Run.

-\---
+---

 ## Technologies used

+* Camunda 8
 * Camunda 8 Run
-* BPMN
+* BPMN 2.0
 * Python
-* Camunda Python SDK
+* Camunda Orchestration Python SDK
 * Java 21
+* HTTPX

 ## Requirements

-- Camunda 8 Run 8.9.12
+* Camunda 8 Run 8.9.12
-- Python 3.13.11
+* Python 3.13
-- Java 21
+* Java 21
-- Camunda Orchestration Python SDK 9.0.1
+* Camunda Orchestration Python SDK 9.0.1

-\---
+* HTTPX 0.28.1

+Java must be available and `JAVA_HOME` must be correctly configured before starting Camunda 8 Run.

+---

 ## Project structure